will4skill/algo-review/README.md

 root = [] #=> []
 ```

-**Hint:** Similar to normal recursive DFS except, call recurse on left and right and save the result then swap the results and return root at end
+**Hint:** Similar to normal recursive DFS except, call recurse on left and right and save the result then swap the results and return root at end.
+Note that you can't assign to root while you calculate the leaves.
+You have to do that separately.

 ```python3
 def invertTree(self, root):